 I started writing The Plumbette.

 That book is still in drafts, but the blog posts are not.
-I share each week experiences being a plumber, mother and woman of faith.
-And interwoven through these posts are plumbing tips and home maintenance suggestions.
+I share each week experiences being a plumber, or I use my plumbing knowledge to create helpful posts answering questions thrown onto Google.

-I never dreamed that becoming a plumber would have brought me to writing a plumbing blog, but I’m grateful that I have been able to use my knowledge and experiences to inspire other future tradies.
+I never dreamed that becoming a plumber would have brought me to where I am now- writing a plumbing blog.
+But I’m grateful I have been able to use my knowledge and experiences to inspire others.